finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlExecutionApi.md

 # **GetByQueryPipe**
 > string GetByQueryPipe (string query, Dictionary<string, string> scalarParameters = null, string queryName = null, bool? download = null, int? timeout = null)

-GetByQueryPipe: Executes Sql, returned in pipe-delimited format, where the sql is simply in the url.
+GetByQueryPipe: Executes Sql from the url returning pipe-delimited

- For simple single-line query execution via the url. e.g. `select ^ from Sys.Field order by 1, 2`  The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - something failed with the execution or parsing of your query - 401 Unauthorized - 403 Forbidden
+ Returns data from a simple single-line query execution which is specified on the url. e.g. `select ^ from Sys.Field order by 1, 2`, returned in the format of the method name.
+The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - something failed with the execution or parsing of your query - 401 Unauthorized - 403 Forbidden

 ### Example
 ```csharp